Government Supports that May Apply to Students During COVID-19

 New Canada Student Service Grant

-The federal government is introducing the Canada Student Service Grant, designed to help students gain valuable work experience and skills while they help their communities during COVID-19.
-The new Canada Student Service Grant will provide up to $5,000, depending on hours, for students’ education in the fall.
+The federal government has introduced the Canada Student Service Grant, designed to help students gain valuable work experience and skills while they help their communities during COVID-19.
+The Canada Student Service Grant will provide up to $5,000, depending on hours, for students' education in the fall.
 For eligibility and how to apply: https://www.jobbank.gc.ca/volunteer/initiative

 Canada Emergency Response Benefit